marcelbrueckner/paperless.sh/docs/post-consumption/content-matching.md

 However, there are documents for which the automatic matching doesn't work or a single regular expression match isn't sufficient.
 For such cases, further examining the document's content after consumption is necessary.

-## Update document details via organize
+## Update document details via organize and the Paperless-ngx CLI

 [organize](https://github.com/tfeldmann/organize) is an open-source, command-line file management automation tool.
 It allows to execute certain actions based on custom filters.
 These can be easily defined in YAML.

 Probably the most helpful filter in this context is the `filecontent` filter.
 The document's content can be matched with regular expressions which allows to dynamically re-use (parts of) the matched content in subsequent actions.

 Following script